 Oven and toaster oven racks can get very greasy from splattering and dripping foods.
 Soak the racks in the citric acid cleaning solution for 20-30 minutes then use a brush to remove any burnt on food or grease.

 You can even use citric acid to clean your oven!
 A quick way to use citric acid as an oven cleaner is to place an ovenproof pan of citric acid cleaning solution on a rack and set the oven to 500F.
 Let the solution steam for 30 minutes to an hour, depending on how greasy and dirty the oven is.
 Watch closely so that the pan doesn’t boil dry.
 Let the oven cool to the touch and thoroughly wipe it out with a sponge, rinsing the sponge as necessary.

 Citric acid powder for cleaning your bathroom

-Due to its chelating properties, citric acid cleaning solution is effective at removing soap scum, hard water stains, calcium deposits, limescale, and rust stains on bathtubs, showers, sinks and toilets.
+Due to its chelating properties, citric acid cleaner is effective at removing soap scum, hard water stains, calcium deposits, limescale, and rust stains on bathtubs, showers, sinks and toilets.